fawohlsc/azure-policy-samples/redis-firewallrules/README.md

 ## Known Issues
 - **PrincipalNotFound** - For remediating resources, a managed identity is created during policy assignment **Deploy-Redis-FirewallRules**.
 In case Azure Active Directory did not complete the provisioning of the managed identity in time, the role assignment **Deploy-Redis-FirewallRules** will fail.
 Just rerun the deployment to resolve the issue.
 - **RoleAssignmentUpdateNotPermitted** - When you delete the policy assignment for **Deploy-Redis-FirewallRules**, the  managed identity is deleted as well.
 Unfortunately, the deletion does not include the role assignment for the managed identity.
-Before redeploying the ARM template, You have to manually delete the role assignment marked with *Identity not found.* and role *Redis Contributor* at the management group:
+Before redeploying the [ARM template](redis-firewallrules.json), You have to manually delete the role assignment marked with *Identity not found.* and role *Redis Cache Contributor* at the management group:

    ![Management Group IAM](../IMAGES/management-group-iam.png)